hadashiA/VitalRouter/README.md

 ## Fan-out

-If you want to create a group that executes in concurrent, you can create a composite router.
+If you want to group the awaiting subscribers, you can use `FanOutInterceptor`

 ```cs
 var fanOut = new FanOutInterceptor();